Black mamba

 The black mamba (Dendroaspis polylepis) is a species of highly venomous snake belonging to the family Elapidae.
 It is native to parts of sub-Saharan Africa.
 First formally described by Albert Günther in 1864, it is the second-longest venomous snake after the king cobra; mature specimens generally exceed 2 m and commonly grow to 3 m.
 Specimens of 4.3 to 4.5 m have been reported.
-Its skin colour varies from grey to dark brown.
-Juvenile black mambas tend to be paler than adults and darken with age.
+It varies in colour from grey to dark brown.
+Juvenile black mambas tend to be more pale in colour than adults, and darken with age.
+Despite the common name, the black mamba is not black; the colour name describes rather the inside of its mouth, which it displays when feeling threatened.

 The species is both terrestrial (ground-living) and arboreal (tree-living); it inhabits savannah, woodland, rocky slopes and in some regions, dense forest.
 It is diurnal and is known to prey on birds and small mammals.
 Over suitable surfaces, it can move at speeds up to 16 km/h for short distances.
 Adult black mambas have few natural predators.